andrasq/node-qprintf/Readme.md

     // sprintf-js-git 100k 'Hello 0123 world' ms:  467
     // qprintf-0.7.2 100k 'Hello 0123 world' ms:  46
     // qprintf-0.8.0 100k 'Hello 0123 world' ms:  44

-Newer benchmarks, this time on a 4520 MHz i7-6700k (the previous runtimes were on a 3600 GHz Phenom II):
+Newer benchmarks, this time on a 4520 MHz i7-6700k (the previous runtimes were from a 3600 GHz Phenom II):

-    //

 node-v6.2.1: